Asset Search and Recovery Attorney Answers Frequently Asked Questions

-Fred L. Abrams Attorney at Law in Hewlett has focused on a wide variety of matters involving asset search and / or recovery actions since 1990.
+Fred L. Abrams Attorney at Law in New York city has focused on a wide variety of matters involving asset search and / or recovery actions since 1990.
 Mr. Abrams often hears the following questions from clients who have been defrauded or left holding a debtor’s bill:

 - Why did I never receive money owed to me from a lawsuit or divorce?

 - How complicated is the process of recovering owed money?

 - How long will it take to receive recovered funds?